 Acknowledging financial stress as a significant cause of low employee engagement and work productivity has paved the way for a more holistic approach to employee wellness.
 Financial wellbeing is just one of many “personal” issues that plague employee wellbeing and performance.
 The transition of financial wellness into a significant component of total wellbeing has proven to be a worthy investment.
 It has led employers to embrace a belief system that supports employees holistically, affording programs and benefits offerings for other personal challenges.
 These benefits and services range from fertility and adoption counseling to career counseling, early childhood development education, advanced employee assistance programs (EAPs) and meal home delivery services.

-Before patting yourself on the back for being part of the 83% of employers that offer financial wellbeing programs for employees, ask yourself, are you getting the most cents on your dollar?
-Find out if you are taking the most productive approach to financial wellness by answering these 2 questions:
+Before patting yourself on the back for being part of the 83% of employers that offer employees financial wellbeing programs, ask yourself, are you getting the most cents on your dollar?
+Find out if you are taking the most productive approach to financial wellness by answering these two questions: